jieyouxu/uesave-drg-playground/README.md

 # Collection of save file experiments

 **This repository is completely unsupported and untested.
 Assume bugs will not be fixed.**
+Using tools in this repository **will brick a save**.
+Always make backups.

 ## Blue number resetter